Glutathione: 14 Benefits of the Master Antioxidant [Plus Diet and Supplements]

 9. Glutathione and Athletic Performance

-Glutathione can boost athletic performance when used before workouts.
+Glutathione pills can boost athletic performance when used before workouts.
 Best of all, you don’t have to be an ultramarathoner or a bodybuilder.
 Anyone from the average runner to the weekend warrior can benefit from this exercise enhancer.

 In a study of eight men receiving 1,000 milligrams of glutathione before exercise, the glutathione group performed better, felt less fatigued, and had lower blood lactic acid levels than the placebo controlled group.